FreeProving/free-compiler/doc/ExperimentalFeatures/PatternMatchingCompilation.md

     (:) x f' -> (x : f', b)
 ```

-This behavior is not a bug, but an intentional which should prevent a loss of linearity.
+This behavior is not a bug, but an intentional approach which should prevent a loss of linearity.
 However, this feature can be a problem when translating recursive functions.
 In the example below both our termination checker and Coq will reject the function because it does not decrease on one of its arguments after the transformation.
 The variable `xs` is substituted by `y : ys` in the third rule.